mitahantahankintunkis/json-fuzzer/README.md

 ./analyze.sh
 ```

 ### Preliminary results
 The project currently focuses only on investigating how different parsers handle JSON objects containing duplicate keys.
 The latest JSON specification does not specify the expected behavior for duplicate keys, leaving it to be implementation specific\[5].
 This ambiguity has led to vulnerabilities before, for example in Apache CouchDB, where inconsistencies between Erlang and Javascript JSON parsers enabled an attacker to potentially gain administrative access to any public-facing CouchDB instance\[4].

-To see examples of how these discrepancies can be used to bypass security measures, see [./poc/API_gateway_schema_bypass/](poc/API_gateway_schema_bypass/) and [./poc/proxy_rate_limiting_bypass/](poc/proxy_rate_limiting_bypass/)

 The project has found 364 parser combinations out of 676 possible (54%) where parsers return different values in JSON objects when querying for the same key.
-These cases are listed in the figure below and the table located at [./analyzed/README.md](analyzed/README.md).
+These cases are listed in the figure below and the table located at [/analyzed/README.md](./analyzed/README.md).

 ![JSON parsing mismatches](paper/figures/parsing_mismatches.png "JSON parsing mismatches")

 *Figure 1: Parsing mismatches.
 A cell is colored in blue if the parsers in the corresponding column and row can retrieve different values when querying the same key in the same JSON object.*

+### Paper
+A preliminary version of the paper can be found at [/paper/thesis.pdf](./paper/thesis.pdf).
+It only contains some of my initial thoughts of the subject and will be rewritten later, but the general structure is there.

 ## References